Prairie Region Teacher Training Institute

 Teaching with technology interactively is the key to the Prairie Region Teacher Training Institute.
 At the institute, teachers learn research-based instructional strategies for using video and web-based media in the classroom.
 This media is used to support the integration of regional arts, history, science, and/or culture across the curriculum.

 Master Teachers from Minnesota and North Dakota lead several breakout sessions where they model lessons incorporating video resources, prime time programming, digital video, and/or the internet to explain, motivate, reinforce, and reach students who are learning new concepts or material.
 After viewing model lessons, attendees engage in a facilitated reflective discussion.

 Meals and snacks are provided at the institute.
 All attendees receive jump drives with copies of the hand-outs, lesson plans, Power Points, and other resources.
 On-site parking is free for registered attendees, and campus housing options are available.

 This two-day institute is at Concordia College in Moorhead, Minnesota, on June 23 and 24, 2015.
 The institute is for PreK-12 teachers from North Dakota and Minnesota.
 Teachers must pre-register for the institute.
 There is a $25 fee for registration.
 Participation is limited to 100 teachers.

-Participants need to attend the full institute to receive Continuing Education Units or Professional Graduate Credit (available from NDSU and UND).
-For graduate credit attendees will be required to write a lesson plan using the resources from the institute integrating regional arts, history, science, and/or culture into their classroom curriculum.
-This lesson plan is optional for attendees who are not getting graduate credit.
-Lessons must include the use of a media-rich video that supports the objective of the lesson as well as appropriate instructional strategies.
+Participants that attend the full institute can receive Continuing Education Units or NDSU Professional Development Credit.
+Teachers may elect to write a lesson plan that includes the use of media-rich video that supports the objective of the lesson as well as appropriate instructional strategies.
 Once the submitted lesson is approved, the teacher will receive a grade (as necessary for professional development credit) and a $100 stipend.
-Prairie Public, as part of an on-going collaboration process, will post the lesson in a web-based repository for ND and MN teachers to access for their classrooms.
+Prairie Public, as a part of an on-going collaborative process, will post the lesson in a we-based repository for ND and MN teachers to access for their classrooms.

 |The following individuals have been selected as Master Teachers for this Institute: